joyful-0410/LUAD-Bioinformatics-Platform/README.md

 Taiwan

+Research Interests

+- Cancer Bioinformatics
+- Explainable AI
+- Machine Learning
+- Precision Medicine

 ---

-# 📄 License
+# ⚠️ Disclaimer

-This project is intended for
+This platform is intended for:

 - Academic Research
-- Educational Purposes
+- Educational Demonstration
+- Bioinformatics Learning

-**Not for clinical diagnosis or medical decision making.**
+It is **NOT** intended for clinical diagnosis or medical decision making.

 ---

-# ⭐ Acknowledgements
+# 🙏 Acknowledgements

 - TCGA
-- NIH
 - Streamlit
 - Scikit-learn
 - SHAP
 - Pandas
 - NumPy
-- Matplotlib
+- Plotly

+---

+⭐ If you like this project, please consider giving it a Star.